mercury4ag/camunda-contrib/README.md

 # Camunda contributions and learnings

-We're a small group of developers exploring the use of Camunda BPM in our organisation.
+We are a small group of developers exploring the use of Camunda BPM in our organisation.
 In the past we have worked a lot with Microsoft technologies but, like Microsoft, that is changing.

 We are investigating a couple of areas which may be useful to others in the same position: